jpthiele/dealii-Wiki/Electromagnetic-problem-(Maxwell's-equations).md

 **Disclaimer:** This page is written by a FEM novice, I hope it will finish up with a set of working examples for a code gallery.
-However, it can contain some obvious knowledge or simply wrong statements.
+This way, it can contain some obvious knowledge or simply wrong statements.
 Feel free to improve the page or e-mail me directly to k.ladutenko@metalab.ifmo.ru

 # Rationale